logo

 Contra dances were quite fashionable in the United States until the 1850s, when they got competition from square dances and couples dances, such as waltzes and couples polkas.
 By the 1930s and '40s, contra dancing was done just in small towns in New England, Maritime Canada and yes still in Ohio, where couples dancing and especially the polka flourished as well.

 The popularity of contra dancing experienced a resurgence in the 1950s and '60s with the folk music revival, and contra dance workshops and music camps sprang up.
 Then, during the '70's some of the callers began adding new movements, such as "heys" and "gypsies."
 Becket formation was also introduced, with partners starting out next to each other instead of opposite.
-Today, the urban farming and small farm movement has embraced contra dancing, with more contra dances springing up again at community centers and grange halls.

 To find out more, you'll just have to go experience the fun of contra dancing for yourself!